 I like a song that goes from the sublime to the ridiculous and back again.
-My lyrics are mostly nonfiction because reality is so much stranger and more beautiful than fiction.
+My lyrics are mostly nonfiction because reality is so much stranger and more beautiful.

-I recorded People Places & Sings in my hometown of Ojai, California with Martin Young producing.
+Thanks to my wonderful Kickstarter backers, I recorded People, Places and Sings in my hometown of Ojai, California with Martin Young producing.
 Martin's guitar and production work along with Alan Thornhill on acoustic guitar and vocals have lifted my songs to heights I never imagined.
 These are two master musicians who play with tremendous heart to match their great skills.
-Let me tell you a little more about them.

 This is what every songwriter feels when the song comes out of nowhere.
 Sure, we’re none of us 'Dylan, Taylor & Prine', but we’re fishing in the same stream, just downstream a bit.
 Produced by Martin Young, with Alan Thornhill on backup vocals, you’ll get goose pimples if you’ve ever wondered where some songs come from."